NicMagnier/PickPackPup/README.md

 | lieb/  | Framework containing a lot of reusable code  |
 | code/game.lua  | Core gameplay loop  |
 | code/story_levels.lua  | scripting for each levels from the story mode  |

+## FAQ

+*Can I port the game on another platform?*

+No. The source code is not open sourced.

+*Can I use the source code in my project?*

+If you find some piece of code that are interesting to you, feel free to use it.
+But the repository should not be used to create a port of a clone of the game.